cyrraz/plothist/docs/advanced/model_examples.rst

 Plotting model and data
 =======================

-The examples below make use of a pandas dataframe ``df`` containing dummy data, that can be generated with:
+The examples below make use of a pandas dataframe ``df`` containing dummy data, that can be loaded with:

 .. code-block:: python